deepkit/deepkit-website2/src/pages/documentation/app/events.md

 ### Installation

-Since Deepkit's event system is based on runtime types, it's essential to have @deepkit/type installed correctly.
+Since Deepkit's event system is based on Deepkit Runtime Types, it's essential to have @deepkit/type installed correctly.
 For further details, refer to [Runtime Type Installation](runtime-types.md#runtime-types-installation).

 Once this is successfully accomplished, you can install @deepkit/event or the entire Deepkit Framework, which already includes the library under the hood.